ryanpok17/Garbage/README.md

 table.

+### After You understand the game
-Next You should download the repository to your local computer and open up the .py folder on your favorite IDE.
-THe read through all the function explanations.
+You should download the repository to your local computer and open up the .py folder on your favorite IDE.
+Then you should read through all the function explanations to getter a better understanding for the way it will run.
 After that, go ahead and test out the game of garbage!